 21 Sep 2003 juvenile photographed Lake McConaughy (Silcock 2003)

 Additional inconclusve reports include an apparent adult at Conestoga Lake, Lancaster Co, 21 July 2016 (eBird.org, accessed December 2017), an adult in Saunders Co 13 Aug 2017 (Clem Klaphake, details), and two at Branched Oak Lake, Lancaster Co 3 Sep 2019 (not accepted in eBird).
 Additional undocumented reports are 6 Sep 1982 McPherson Co and 22 Sep 1979 Lancaster Co.

 Comments: One found in Dakota Co 10 Apr 2010 was color-banded as an adult in south-central Alaska in summer 2009 and seen wintering on Chiloe Island in southern Chile.
-Another, observed in Madison Co in spring 2013, was banded on Chiloe Island in Jan 2008 (Senner et al 2014), and one in Wayne Co 16 Apr 2020 was also banded at Chiloe Island.
+Another, observed in Madison Co in spring 2013, was banded some 9500 km away on Chiloe Island in Jan 2008 (Senner et al 2014), and one in Wayne Co 16 Apr 2020 was also banded at Chiloe Island.

 UNSM: University of Nebraska State Museum